Alfred-Kobby/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-last_digit.c file : print the last digit of the number stored in the variable n

 2-print_alphabet.c file: program that prints the alphabet in lowercase, followed by a new line.

+3-print_alphabets.c file: program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.